diogotcorreia/master-thesis/docs/content/ch02-background.typ

 Once the prototype has been polluted, the second step is finding a gadget, i.e., a benign piece of code that given attacker-controlled properties changes its execution path and performs security-sensitive operations @ghunter.
-@code:pp-gadget shows an example where polluting the property `admin` with any truthy-value would result in the program printing possibly sensitive information.
+@code:pp-gadget shows an example where polluting the property `admin` with any truthy value would result in the program outputting possibly sensitive information.

 #figure(caption: "Example gadget, granting access to admin-only information")[
   ```js